rachelreveley/flexbox-form/README.md

 # flexbox-form
-Simple form design built with flexbox and SCSS
+Simple HTML form built with flexbox and SCSS.

+I built this, this morning in about an hour and tested in latest versions of Chrome, Firefox, IE and Edge.
+SLight bug in IE with select menus due to padding being applied to right of dropdown arrow.